enkhee-Osiris/astro-playground/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jun 19 2024"
+pubDate: 2025-08-28
 heroImage: "../../assets/blog-placeholder-1.jpg"
 category: tech
+tags: [test2, test3]
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.